Skip to main content

 Connected App

-A Salesforce configuration that allows external applications to authenticate and interact with your org via OAuth. aprity requires a Connected App with JWT Bearer authentication to securely read your metadata.
+A Salesforce configuration that allows external applications to authenticate and interact with your org via OAuth. aprity requires one with JWT Bearer authentication to securely read your metadata; the same app also powers the Customer Portal sign-in.
+Salesforce now creates these as External Client Apps (ECA) — older orgs may still show "Connected App"; the setup is equivalent.

 Consumer Key